vlad-onis/vlad-onis.github.io/_posts/2023-01-28-borrow-for-lifetime.md

 graph-like structure.

-In the above example the life of c1 starts where we declare the variable and ends in the same place because there is no usage of c1 after that line, hence we can borrow c again in the next line with a shared reference.
+In the above example the life of c1 starts where we declare the variable and ends in the same place because there is no usage of c1 after that line.
+Hence we can borrow c again in the next line as a shared reference.

-If we uncomment the print statement below, the compiler figures out that the lifetime of c1 did not end so it won't allow a shared reference before that point.
+If we uncomment the print statement, the compiler figures out that the lifetime of c1 did not end so it won't allow a shared reference before that point.

 ### Temporary values

-Let's take a look at a tricky lifetime example.
+Let's take a look at a more tricky lifetime example.

-We will define a function that takes argument a reference to a string and return a reference to a string as well When a reference is returned Rust will try to infer the lifetime of that reference based on its lifetime rules.
+We will define a function that takes as argument a reference to a string and returns it in the end.
+When a reference is returned Rust will try to infer its lifetime (we won't cover the lifetime elision rules in this post).
-We won't go into those rules, but in our specific case, the compiler will be able to infer the lifetime of our return value.
+In our specific case the compiler will be able to infer the lifetime of our return value.

 ```rust